wp-plugins/authorizenet-aim-payment-gateway-for-woocommerce/readme.txt

-**Contact me for any Help you need to setup or need extra feature, just leave a comment** [Contact Ishan Verma](https://twitter.com/justishan "Contact for Help") [WordPress Tech Support](http://www.indatos.com/resources/plugin-support/ "Contact for Help") Page on our site.
+**Contact me for any Help you need to setup or need extra feature, just leave a comment** [Contact Ishan Verma](https://twitter.com/justishan "Contact for Help")

+Contact [WordPress Tech Support](http://www.indatos.com/resources/plugin-support/ "Contact for Help") Page on our site.

 == Installation ==